 Most people focus on ad content.
 Facebook focuses on who is behind the ads.
 Long before a campaign is reviewed, Facebook evaluates the environment running it.

-- Devices and browsers: Facebook builds a profile from browser settings, system details, and device behavior.
+Facebook builds a profile from browser settings, system details, and device behavior.
 Reusing the same setup across accounts makes them look related, even if the ads are different.
+This is why “new account, same laptop” often fails.

-- IP history and locations: Logging into multiple ad accounts from the same home IP, office network, or low-quality VPN creates a clear pattern.
-Sudden location changes make it worse, not better.
+Logging into multiple ad accounts from the same home IP, office network, or low-quality VPN creates a clear pattern.
+Sudden location changes often make it worse.
+Facebook looks for consistent behavior, not random movement.

-Facebook doesn’t give anyone unlimited ad accounts by default.
+Facebook does not give anyone unlimited ad accounts by default.
 Not agencies.
 Not large businesses.
 Not high spenders.
-The platform sets limits because it wants control over risk, not because it wants to slow growth.
+The platform sets limits because it wants control over risk.

-- Platform limits are the number of ad accounts Facebook allows under one Business Manager
+Platform limits: how many ad accounts Facebook allows under one Business Manager

-- Operational limits are how many accounts you can realistically run without getting flagged
+Operational limits: how many accounts you can realistically run without triggering reviews and restrictions

 Scaling fails when multiple ad accounts share the same identity signals.
 Without separation, Facebook sees expansion as risk.

-Why do new Facebook ad accounts get banned so fast
+Why new Facebook ad accounts get banned so fast

-If you’re trying to understand how to get unlimited Facebook ad accounts, this is the part most people overlook.
-New ad accounts don’t fail because they’re new.
+New ad accounts do not fail because they are new.
 They fail because Facebook recognizes familiar signals and decides the risk is already there.

 Reused browsers and devices

-Incognito mode doesn’t reset your identity.
+Incognito mode does not reset identity.
 It only hides local history from you.
-Facebook still sees the same browser setup, the same device signals, and the same patterns coming back again.
+Facebook still sees the same browser setup, the same device signals, and the same patterns returning again.

-When you reuse the same browser or device for multiple ad accounts, Facebook connects them almost immediately.
-Even if the ads are clean, the environment isn’t.
-From Facebook’s side, it looks like one operator trying to spin up accounts quickly, and that’s enough to trigger limits or bans.
+When you reuse the same browser or device for multiple ad accounts, Facebook can connect them quickly.
+Even if the ads are clean, the environment is not.

 IP and location overlap

 Logging into new ad accounts from the same home Wi-Fi or office network is one of the fastest ways to get flagged.
-Facebook tracks IP history over time, not just single logins.
-Repetition builds patterns.
+Cheap VPNs often make this worse because their IPs can be overused or already associated with abuse.
+Constant IP hopping is not a fix either.
+It often creates unstable patterns.

 Business manager cross-linking